Tanks of Japan: Type 4 Ke-Nu light tank

 The Type 4 light tank Ke-Nu (四式軽戦車 ケヌ, Yon-shiki keisensha Kenu) was an innovation created to increase the number of light tanks available to front-line infantry divisions of the Imperial Japanese Army in World War II.
 Through the modernization of Type 97 Chi-Ha medium tanks, in which its 57 mm gun turrets were replaced with 47 mm high velocity gun turrets, the 57 mm gun turrets were then available to install on Type 95 Ha-Go light tank hulls; thus creating a new light tank.

 The original version of the Type 97 Chi-Ha medium tank had been armed with a low muzzle velocity 57 mm tank gun.
 Operational experience against the Soviet Red Army in 1939 revealed that this gun was inadequate against opposing armor, and a new higher velocity 47 mm tank gun was developed.
 This gun was installed in a new turret on the Type 97 Chi-Ha medium tank hull to produce the Type 97-Kai Shinhoto version.
 This left a large number of surplus Type 97 Chi-Ha turrets that were later retrofitted onto the chassis of the obsolete Type 95 Ha-Go tank, which had been armed with a 37 mm tank gun.
 The result of the conversion gave the tank slightly better firepower, but the retrofitting increased its total weight to 8.4 tons.
 This reduced the top speed of the tank to 40 km/h.
-According to one estimate, approximately 100 tanks were converted late in the war.
+According to several estimates, approximately 100 tanks were converted late in the war.